Welcome to Academic Assistance at Pacific Lutheran University!

 Welcome to Spring Semester.
 The new Center for Student Success is now completed and open for business!
 Come into the library and look to your left.
 It’s a beautiful space!
 Ask at the front desk of the CSS for information about tutoring and advising, which take place in the center.
 Ask about anything else and we will connect you with the right people.

-At the AAC, you’ll find free academic support services that can help you become a more effective, independent learner.
-Meet with a tutor, join a foreign language conversation group, work on study strategies, attend a group review session for one of your courses, or just stop by for free flashcards.
-Please stop by our office on the first floor of the library!
-Just enter through the main doors and turn left--we are down the hall in room 124, right before the Multimedia Services desk.
+In Academic Assistance, you’ll find free academic support services that can help you become a more effective, independent learner.
+Meet with a tutor, join a foreign language conversation group, work on study strategies, attend a group review session for one of your courses, or just stop by for free flashcards; you’ll find them in our center on the first floor of the library!
+Just enter through the main doors and follow the blue carpet to the left.

 If a tutoring session isn’t exactly what you need right now, please check out these helpful tips on how to study for different disciplines: Biology, Chemistry, Economics, Mathematics, Nursing, Physics, Psychology, Sociology, and Statistics.
-We also offer tips on Critical Reading, Time Management, Note Taking, Test Preparation, and High School vs. PLU.
+We also offer tips on Critical Reading, Time Management, Note Taking and High School vs. PLU.

 Become a tutor!
 The AAC usually hires students during spring semester to tutor for the following academic year.
 Check the student employment website for our listing during this time.
-On occasion, we will make additional hires throughout the year as needed.
-We are always willing to keep on file the names of students interested in tutoring should a position become available.
-Please e-mail us if you would like your name placed on file: email@example.com.
 All tutors are approved by the faculty.
 If you are interested in becoming a tutor, let the faculty in your department know of your interest.